Making sure your modem is NBNTM ready

 Connecting your home to the NBN

-Finished installing a new modem for NBN broadband offered by Optus?
-You probably don't need your old modem any more, so why not make a positive on the environment.
+Finished installing a new modem for nbn offered by Optus?
+You probably don't need your old modem any more, so why not make a positive impact on the environment.
 The Australian government has introduced hundreds of recycling drop-off points around the country to make it easy to recycle old electronic equipment.

 Go to recyclingnearyou.com.au/ewastescheme to find one close to you.